What is Kanban Software?

 Open to process changes

 Evolving processes mean that teams will periodically need to change their ways of working, requiring them to update the number of columns on the board, reorder them, or even re-build the board from scratch.
 Software solutions cater to this very well, whereas redesigning physical boards is usually a chore big enough to make the team think twice about implementing a process alteration.
 That, in turn, hinders improvement in the long run!
 Thanks to how easy it is to change a digital Kanban board’s layout, you really can have the board work for you, and not the other way round.

 Physical Kanban boards are useful and are the easiest way of introducing teams to Kanban.
 But they will never provide the reporting abilities of Kanban software.
-Tracking performance across last months or years is not possible with an analogue board.
-Furthermore, the speed at which data can be built and distributed to shareholders via Kanban software is far greater, than of attempting to do the same through a physical board.
+Tracking performance across the last months or years is not possible with an analog board.
+Furthermore, the speed at which data can be built and distributed to shareholders via Kanban software is far greater, than attempting to do the same through a physical board.